irishgordo/harvester-wiki/Setting-Up-Harvester-Development-Environment.md

 As discussed above, we primarily use GoLand for development.
 There are a few things to do here

 ### Set go mod or GOPATH
-* If using a version of the Harvester on go mod, in `preferences -> Go -> Go Modules` select "Enable Go Modules" and also "Vendoring mode".
+* If using a version of the Harvester on `go mod`, in `preferences -> Go -> Go Modules` select "Enable Go Modules" and also "Vendoring mode".
 * If not using go mod, the GOPATH for a given project should be one step up from the `src` folder.
 Set this in `preferences -> Go -> GOPATH -> Project GOPATH`.

 ### Set up the build target